How is Coronavirus Affecting Placements, Internships and Insights?

 Some good news:

-IBM have adopted a 'business-as-usual' approach.
+IBM has adopted a ‘business-as-usual’ approach.
 They are aiming to recruit their usual number of placement students.
 Their strategy so far:

 Help yourself - be proactive

-Q. A placement year is compulsory to my course.
-What if my employers cancels mine?
+A placement year is compulsory for my course.
+What if my employer cancels mine?

 For that, we recommend you directly contact your employer.
 They may have even already sent out comms via their website, social media or email (so make sure to check your spam folder as well).